 I-1634 is a campaign by the biggest players in the soft drink industry to mislead us into banning taxes on their sodas and sugar laden drinks.
 Coca-Cola, Pepsi, Dr. Pepper and Red Bull account for 99.88% of the $21,000,000 raised in support of this initiative.
 They know this isn’t about broccoli, bananas and hamburger.
 They know that their sales and profits margins are both on the line as people wise up to the damage that their drinks are doing and start demanding government action.

-Sugars, sweeteners, caffeine, taurine, etc are major drivers in the majority of health issues we face in America today, things like obesity diabetes, heart disease, Alzheimer’s, liver disease to name a few.
+Sugars, sweeteners, caffeine, taurine, etc are major drivers in the majority of health issues we face in America today, things like obesity, diabetes, heart disease, Alzheimer’s, liver disease to name a few.
 So how stupid would we be to pass a law that ties our hands when it comes to restrictions on them?
 Large soda companies don’t want these taxes the same way that tobacco companies didn’t want cigarette taxes.
-Oh, and for perspective, refined sugars have likely cause more deaths than tobacco.
+Oh, and for perspective, refined sugars have likely caused more deaths than tobacco.

 We should do what is right for us, not what is right for the soda companies that are funding this initiative.